OlivierMounicq/CSharpNotes/Memory-Management/03-IDisposable.md

 ####2.2.1 Finalize and destructor.

-You cannot create a _Finalize_ method which is called by the Garbage Collector.
+You cannot create and __call__ a _Finalize_ method which is called by the Garbage Collector.
 The only way is to to create a destructor.
 All the code inside the destructor will be copied in to the _Finalize_ method by the CLR.
+And the _Finalize_ is only called by the CLR.
+Never by the developper.

 ####2.2.2 Why to use the finalizer?